KannonZenetism/zenetism-field-physics/structural-forensics/systemic-analysis/sovereignty-displacement.md

 The synthetic enclosure path captures the individual through Technē.

-The blob-consciousness path dissolves the individual into undifferentiated unity.
+The blob-consciousness path dissolves the individual into undifferentiated sameness.

 The authority-inheritance path transfers sovereignty to rulers, platforms, institutions, and sanctioned interpreters.